Tell us if you are worried or unhappy

 - Find someone who speaks your language

-- Talk to your support person about your feelings and what you think would help fix the problem (you can tell them about this guide to help them support you).
+- Talk to your support person about your feelings and what you think would help fix the problem.

 - Make a complaint.